Fahad-Al-Maashani/Circular-Motion-of-Earth/README.md

 # Circular-Motion-of-Earth-

-## Description This project simulates the circular motion of Earth around the Sun using Python.
-The simulation leverages the `numpy` and `matplotlib` libraries to create an animated visualization of Earth's orbit, demonstrating basic principles of circular motion in a simple and engaging
+ Description: This project simulates the circular motion of Earth around the Sun using Python.
+The simulation leverages the `numpy` and `matplotlib` libraries to create an animated visualization of Earth's orbit, demonstrating basic principles of circular motion in a simple and engaging]

-# Circular Motion of Earth Simulation ## Description This project simulates the circular motion of Earth around the Sun using Python.
-The simulation leverages the `numpy` and `matplotlib` libraries to create an animated visualization of Earth's orbit, demonstrating basic principles of circular motion in a simple and engaging
+ Ensure you have `numpy` and `matplotlib` installed.
+You can install these using `pip`. ```sh pip install numpy matplotlib ```